Planning Your Greenhouse

 10. What are the maintenance costs?

-As with any major purchase decision, it is important to consider not only the initial cost but also the on-going cost of ownership of your greenhouse.
-As well as the financial cost, think about the time needed to maintain your greenhouse, whether this involves doing it yourself or organising somebody to work on your behalf.
+When making a major purchase decision, it’s important to consider not only the initial cost but also the ongoing cost of owning your greenhouse.
+In addition to the financial cost, you should think about the time required to maintain even a small greenhouse, whether you plan to do it yourself or hire someone to do it for you.

-Griffin’s greenhouses are designed to be beautiful and to last a lifetime.
-Our greenhouses are manufactured in aluminium and steel, which is powder coated in any colour of your choice and designed to be resistant to corrosion.
-Unlike wooden structures that require sanding and staining or repainting every few years, all you need to do to keep your Griffin greenhouse looking as good as new is to power wash it inside and out and oil the door lock and pinions if fitted.
+Griffin’s greenhouses are designed to be both beautiful and long-lasting.
+They are manufactured from powder-coated aluminium and steel in any colour of your choice and are resistant to corrosion.
+Unlike wooden structures that require sanding, staining, or repainting every few years, all you need to do to keep your Griffin greenhouse looking as good as new is to power wash it inside and out and oil the door lock and pinions if fitted.

-In the unlikely event that a pane of glass breaks, replacing it is very straightforward and, of course, we are always on hand and more than happy to give you our help and advice on any aspect of maintenance.
+In the unlikely event that a pane of glass breaks, replacing it is easy to do.
+Plus, we’re always available to offer help and advice on any aspect of maintenance.

 11. What if I don’t want a “normal” greenhouse?

-Griffin can design whatever you want – large or small, simple or more involved – we even design greenhouses for sloping sites or to go around corners.
+If you have a problem with the size or layout of your property and are struggling to find a solution for a greenhouse, Griffin can design whatever you want – large or small, simple or complex.
+We even design greenhouses for sloping sites or to go around corners.

-It’s important to remember that our greenhouses, glasshouses and orangeries are single glazed so will, under certain conditions, form condensation.
-Our patented capping system acts as an insulator to our glazing bars and any condensation is channelled away within the structure to the exterior.
-Even so, although we can design a useful ‘room’ for you, we do not recommend that you use one of our glasshouses as a conservatory.
+Our greenhouses, glasshouses, and orangeries are single glazed.
+This means that under certain conditions, condensation will form.
+Our patented capping system acts as an insulator to our glazing bars, and any condensation is channelled away within the structure to the exterior.
+While we can design a useful “room” for you, we don’t recommend using our glasshouses as a conservatory.

 12. What if I change my mind later?